Kalmegh: Getting to Know Your Herbal Allies

 While Ayurveda teaches us many fundamentally simple ways to build a healthy immune system, life happens to all of us (and so do holiday parties, travel plans, and the end of another year…fast approaching!).
-Basic self-care may have taken the wayside, and this is where our herbal allies can lend a helping hand.
+Basic self-care may have taken the wayside, and this is where Ayurvedic herbs can lend a helping hand.

 Kalmegh (also known as Andrographis paniculata) is one such ally that might be less well known than its immune-enhancing counterparts, like echinacea, elderberry, or osha root, but it is certainly no stranger in eastern herbalism.
 For thousands of years it has been used under many different names for many different healing effects.

 Kalmegh’s place in history is said to have started with the Kiratas people, a small tribe who lived in the forests of the Himalayan mountains.
 The earliest Ayurvedic sages named the plant accordingly, calling it kirata tikta, which means “the bitter herb of the Kirata people.”1 Kalmegh has received additional names since, and they have followed suit: bhunimba is Sanskrit for “neem of the earth,” referring to its bitter neem-like taste and effects,2 and its common name is “king of the bitters.”
 Do you see a pattern here?
 One taste of this herb and you’ll understand why!
 Yes, kalmegh is extremely bitter.
 But a little bitterness, however unpleasant, can keep us in balance with innumerable health benefits.